High stakes for Putin as his Olympic dream nears

 Others complain of damage to the environment, notably soil pollution from building work, or about low wages and poor conditions for migrant workers.

-With costs already projected to be about five times the initial forecast, Putin also faces the risk of a backlash over allegations of passing contracts to favored contractors.
+With costs already projected to be about five times the initial forecast, Putin also faces the risk of a backlash over allegations of passing contracts to favoured contractors.

 The Kremlin dismisses such allegations.